yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-replication/async-replication.md

 This topology involves 1 source cluster sending data to many sink clusters.
 This is currently not officially supported (TBD GH issue).

 ### Consolidation
 This topology involves many source clusters sending data to one central sink cluster.
-THis is currently not officially supported (TBD GH issue).
+This is currently not officially supported (TBD GH issue).

 ### More complex topologies
 Outside of our traditional 1:1 topology and the above 1:N and N:1, there are many other sensible configurations one might want to setup this replication feature with.
 However, none of these are currently officially supported.
 Some examples